breatheco-de/content/src/content/lesson/bootstrap-tutorial-of-bootstrap-4.md

 ![bootstrap 4](https://ucarecdn.com/8e9ff37a-28f7-4179-8f5d-9278ff7efd55/-/resize/800x/)

-### These are the most Important and Used Bootstrap Components:
+### These are the most Important and Used Components in this Bootstrap tutorial:
 ***

 #### **The NavBar**